Last Updated on October 5, 2023 by Samantha Harris

 According to Herpetologica, most female tortoises grunt when mating or laying eggs.
 In this situation, grunting signifies discomfort or effort as she moves into position to lay eggs.

 Aside from grunting, croaking noises are a tortoise’s most common sound.
-They’re used as a form of call, designed to get the attention of any nearby listeners.
+They’re used as a form of call intended to get the attention of nearby listeners.

 Male tortoises sometimes croak to gain the attention of a female, and others will make the sound to request food from their owners.

 Croaking becomes more frequent if the tortoise learns it’s positively associated with food.
-If you feed a tortoise whenever it croaks at you, it’ll learn that this noise gets it a meal.
+If you feed a tortoise whenever it croaks at you, it’ll realize this noise gets it a meal.

 Tortoises lack tear ducts, but you may still hear them crying.
 In a tortoise, this sound is comparable to a low-register cat meowing.